theCodeMachine/JS-library-template/README.md

 ---

-**This Web library template** allows you to easily develop, collaborate and publish a web library with all modern tooling from current JavaScript ecosystem.
+**This JS library template** allows you to easily develop, collaborate and publish a web library with all modern tooling from current JavaScript ecosystem.

 ### Why use this?